Res ipsa loquitur: United States

 Most American courts recognize res ipsa loquitur.
 The Restatement (Second) of Torts, § 328D describes a two-step process for establishing res ipsa loquitur.
 The first step is whether the accident is the kind usually caused by negligence, and the second is whether or not the defendant had exclusive control over the instrumentality that caused the accident.
 If found, res ipsa loquitur creates an inference of negligence, although in most cases it does not necessarily result in a directed verdict.
 The Restatement (Third) of Torts, § 17, adopts a similar test, although it eschews the exclusive control element.

 The doctrine was not initially welcome in medical malpractice cases.
 In Gray v.
 Wright, a seven-inch hemostat was left in Mrs. Gray during gallbladder surgery in June 1947, and despite her chronic complaints about stomach pain over the years, the device was not found until an X-ray in March 1953, when it was removed.
 Her $12,000 award was reversed by the Supreme Court of West Virginia because she was outside the statute of limitations when she filed and could not prove that the doctor concealed knowledge of his error.
 This "guilty knowledge" requirement disappeared over the years, and the "discovery rule" by which statutes of limitation run from the date of discovery of the wrongdoing rather than the date of the occurrence has become the rule in most states.

 Forty years later, leaving a medical device in a patient was medical malpractice, provable without expert testimony, in almost every jurisdiction.
 Virginia has limited the rule.
 The Virginia Supreme Court stated in 1996: "Almost 60 years ago, this Court, discussing res ipsa loquitur, said: 'In Virginia the doctrine, if not entirely abolished, has been limited and restricted to a very material extent.'
 City of Richmond v.
 Hood Rubber Products Co., 168 Va.
 11, 17, 190 S.E.
 95, 98 (1937). ...
 It may be utilized only when the circumstances of the incident, without further proof, are such that, in the ordinary course of events, the incident could not have happened except on the theory of negligence."

 A contention of res ipsa loquitur commonly is made in cases of commercial airplane accidents.
-It was part of the commentary in a train collision in California in 2008: "If two trains are in the same place at the same time, someone was negligent."
+It was part of the commentary in a train collision in California in 2008: "If two trains are in the same place at the same time, somebody's made a terrible mistake."

 In some states, the doctrine of res ipsa loquitur is also used as a method of proving the intent or mens rea element of the inchoate crime of attempt.
 Under the Model Penal Code, "the behavior in question is thought to corroborate the defendant's criminal purpose", for example:

+Criticism

+Some US tort scholars have criticized the doctrine as an unnecessarily cumbersome way to state the simple proposition that negligence may be proved by circumstantial evidence.
+In their view, the doctrine does not promote clarity in courts' reasoning.